TAUTOLOGY-EDUCATION/ChatGPT-API/chatgpt api/chatgpt api doc/chatgpt api use doc.md

     * text-davinci-edit-001,
     * code-davinci-edit-001

-* `input` (string, required): The text to be edited.
+* `prompt` (string, required): The original text to be edited.

-* `instruction` (string, required): The direction to guide the model's editing process.
+* `instruction` (string, required): The directive to guide the model's editing process.
 For example, "correct grammar and spelling" or "condense the text".

 * `temperature` (float, optional): Controls the randomness of the model's output.
 Higher values result in more random outputs.

-* `top_p` (float, optional): Controls the nucleus sampling, which chooses the next token from the top p% of the probability distribution.
+* `top_p` (float, optional): Controls the nucleus sampling, which selects the next token from the top p% of the probability distribution.

 ### **3.2.
 Result Explanation**